JoeyDing2003/JoeyDing2003/README.md

 - 🔭 I’m currently working on **biomedical and health data**
 - 🌱 I’m currently learning **Supervised ML pipeline and LLMs**
 - 📫 How to reach me: **I throw my cellular device in the water.
-Can reach reach me?
+Can you reach me?
 No, you can't.**